sedouard/flocker/docs/using/config/configuration.rst

      "mem_limit": 100000000

-Here's a complete example of a Fig compatible application configuration for Flocker:
+Here's a complete example of a docker-compose compatible application configuration for Flocker:

 .. code-block:: yaml